MG-RX93/go-public/docs/project_setup.md

 # Set the working directory inside the container
 WORKDIR /app

+# Copy the Go module files
+COPY go.mod go.sum ./

+# Download and install Go dependencies
+RUN go mod download

-# Copy the Go application source code into the container
+# Copy the rest of the application code
 COPY . .

-# Download and install Go dependencies
-RUN go mod init go-server
-RUN go mod tidy

 # Build the Go application
-RUN go build -o go-server .
+RUN go build -o go-server ./cmd/go-server

 # Expose the port your application will run on
 EXPOSE 8080